OUR DUMB FRIENDS LEAGUE

 OUR DUMB FRIENDS' LEAGUE (excerpt).
 The Queen, 7th December 1907

-IN the ballroom at the Ritz Hotel, Piccadilly, on Friday afternoon, the 29th ult., there was a large meeting of this league, when the Duchess of Portland presided, in a large hat with pinky-red feathers, black velvet, and sable.
+In the ballroom at the Ritz Hotel, Piccadilly, on Friday afternoon, the 29th ult., there was a large meeting of this league, when the Duchess of Portland presided, in a large hat with pinky-red feathers, black velvet, and sable.
 Her personal interest in animals was apparent from the moment she arrived and was presented with a bouquet of pink carnations, till the meeting rose, when she begged everyone, as she did herself, to report at once when they saw either horses or donkeys being ill-used.
 The resolution that was proposed was to the effect that the meeting viewed with satisfaction the work of the league, in the animals hospital, for the free treatment of the sick animals of the poor, the horse ambulance, the horsekeepers’ branch for encouraging and educating those who have the care of horses, the children's branch, which inculcates kindness, and the receiving shelters for stray cats.
 Mr George W.E.
 Russell began his speech by announcing that he had something to say rather than a speech to make, viz., that Lady Stepney had specially enjoined upon him to bring forward the subject of the Cats' Refugee, which those who remember some twenty years back will know were most sorely wanted.

 BEDFORD SHELTER FOR STRAY AND DOGS.
 Bedfordshire Mercury, 3rd January 1908